You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Love Lock Bridge Ljubljana

-While we’re on the subject of bridges, you will also want to see Love Lock Bridge in Ljubljana, where lovers pronounce their undying love.
+While we’re on the subject of bridges, you will also want to see Love Lock Bridge in Ljubljana, where lovers proclaim their undying love.
 Symbolically, couples are known to lock their love to the bridge and throw the key into the river in the hopes of keeping their love alive always.

 6. Dragon Bridge